13 Employee Engagement Trends for 2023

 Employee benefits must evolve from traditional ones to more creative ones.

 Millennials already form the largest section of the workforce.
 They will soon form half of the workforce in the next one year and three fourth by 2030.
 And they will be followed by Gen Zers (who will be even harder to impress and retain!)
-A watch on 10 years of tenure or a turkey on holiday season just won’t work anymore.
+A watch on 10 years of tenure or a turkey on holiday season won’t work anymore.

-The job profile including the perks and benefits offered by a company plays an important role.
+The job profile, including the perks and benefits offered by a company, plays an important role.

-These were some of the trends that we forsee for the coming year.
+These were some of the trends that we foresee for the coming year.
 If you have any more suggestions and inputs, do let us know in the comment section below.
 I’m excited to hear from you!